 Bowel cancer screening results

-For most people, the result will indicate that no further investigations are needed at this time.
+For most people, the result will suggest that no further investigations are needed at this time.
 In this case, routine screening will continue to be offered to you every two years until you reach the age when screening stops.

 You will be referred to a specialist screening practitioner (SSP) for assessment.
 This nurse will discuss your result with you and give you details about the next step, which is usually a colonoscopy.